SublimeText/LaTeXTools/README.markdown

 * Plugs into the "Goto anything" facility to make jumping to any section or label in your LaTeX file(s)
 * Smart command completion for a variety of text and math commands is provided
 * Additional snippets and commands are also provided
+* The build command is fully customizable.
+In the near future, so will be the PDF previewer.

 Requirements and Setup
 ----------------------

 First, you need to be running Sublime Text 2 or 3 (ST2 and ST3 henceforth, or simply ST to refer to either ST2 or ST3).
 For ST3, I have only tested build 3047 and will of course test subsequent builds.

 Second, get the LaTeXTools plugin.
-These days, the easiest way to do so if you are on ST2 is via Package Control: see [here](http://wbond.net/sublime_packages/package_control) for details on how to set it up (it's very easy).
+These days, the easiest way to do so is via Package Control: see [here](https://sublime.wbond.net) for details on how to set it up (it's very easy).
 Once you have Package Control up and running, invoke it (via the Command Palette or from Preferences), select the Install Package command, and look for LaTeXTools.

-If you prefer a more hands-on approach, you can always clone the git repository, or else just grab this plugin's .zip file from GitHub and extract it to your Packages directory (you can open it easily from ST2, by clicking on Preferences|Browse Packages).
-Then, (re)launch ST2.
+If you prefer a more hands-on approach, you can always clone the git repository, or else just grab this plugin's .zip file from GitHub and extract it to your Packages directory (you can open it easily from ST, by clicking on Preferences|Browse Packages).
+Then, (re)launch ST.

 I encourage you to install Package Control anyway, because it's awesome, and it makes it easy to keep your installed packages up-to-date (see the aforelinked page for details).

-For ST3, Package Control is still in beta, so you need to use the hands-on approach for now.
-Surely this will change at some point.

 Third, follow the OS-specific instructions below.